 Objection: “Why should we invest in a new intranet when employees rarely visit the existing one?”

-Adoption is a huge and valid concern.
+Intranet adoption is a huge and valid concern.
 Be sure to convey why any previous platforms were not adopted and how you plan to overcome that with a new one.
 Better yet, have an adoption plan already in the works!
 This is also a good time to provide strong data that supports your argument.

 Objection: “Can we afford this?”